 NIU supports undergraduate research in many ways, including financial support.
 By getting funding for a project, you can broaden its impact.
 Two funding opportunities NIU offers are the Student Engagement Fund (SEF) and the Research, Engagement and Academic Diversity (READ) Grant.
 You can apply for either SEF or READ once per semester.

-The Student Engagement Fund (SEF) is the result of a collaborative effort by Office of Student Engagement and Experiential Learning (OSEEL) and the College of Liberal Arts and Sciences (CLAS).
+The Student Engagement Fund (SEF) is an Office of Student Engagement and Experiential Learning (OSEEL) funding program that provides student compensation and/or project supply funds for faculty-mentored research/artistry and community-based projects.
+Projects in the College of Liberal Arts and Sciences (CLAS) are funded in partnership with the college.

 Faculty members and students can apply for SEF funding for mentored research projects, which may be community-based.
 Funds can be used to cover a student's compensation (a paid assistantship) and/or to cover expenses such as equipment, software or travel.